TenebrisNoctua/ClassPP/docs/api-reference/data-types/class.md

     <div class="api-access-type" style="float: none">Read Only</div>
 </h3>

-This table contains all the functions and the classes that can access all of the `Public` and `Protected` members of the `class`.
+This table contains all the functions and the `class`es that can access all of the `Private` members of the `class`.

 ----------------------